mobvoi/ticdesign/_en/doc/index.md

 ### <a name="alert-dialog"></a>Alert Dialog {#alert-dialog}

-We transplanted and extended Android’s [`AlertDialog`][android-alert-dialog] with a customized theme for smartwatch.
+We transplant and extend Android’s [`AlertDialog`][android-alert-dialog] with a customized theme for smartwatch.
 A circular button that suits smartwatch better is provided as well to replace the original text button.

-When the set-up (设置的) text message gets really long, it can scroll up and down and the bottom of the icon button will disappear as it scrolls to ensure better reading experience.
+When the set-up text message gets really long, it can scroll up and down and the bottom of the icon button will disappear as it scrolls to ensure better reading experience.

 The way to use it is no different from using the original `AlertDialog`.
 The only thing needed is to formulate either an icon document or the icon’s `Drawable`, similar to the method as shown below: